DEFRA/ai-sdlc-code-analysis-api/README.md

 - Format your code with Ruff when you save a file
 - Fix linting issues automatically when possible
-- Organize imports according to isort rules
+- Organise imports according to isort rules

 #### Ruff Configuration